electric-eloquence/feplet/README.md

 ); // Yellow World

 // Feplet.render() does not require the `partials` argument.
 You can just
-// submit Feplet.render(templateText, context) if you have no partials to
+// submit Feplet.render(templateTxt, context) if you have no partials to
 // render.

 // If you do have partials, you might want to instantiate the Feplet class